-External Switch Arts
+External Switch Art

 To label external switches to match the button switches on the player, cut out and use the artwork in this booklet.
-For additional copies, photocopy the artwork or download a version of this booklet online: aph.org/manuals.
+For additional copies, photocopy the artwork or download a version of this booklet online from the product shopping page.